solidrock-technology/docs/docs/guide/front-of-house/box-office.md

 ## Fees

-Where an event is setup to charge the customer the Solidrock fees on top of the ticket and extra costs you will be presented the fee amount so you can confirm that ahead of completing the order.
+Where an event is set up to charge the customer the Solidrock fees on top of the ticket and extra costs you will be presented the fee amount, so you can confirm that ahead of completing the order.

 ## Order Completion

 To complete a Box Office order click the green 'Total' button which will also indicate the order total and follow the on-screen instructions.

 :::warning Payment
 At this time Solidrock is unable to handle the payment of Box Office orders.
-Instead you should have payment mechanisms setup in parallel - such as a card reader terminal or option to pay by cash.
+Instead, you should have payment mechanisms setup in parallel - such as a card reader terminal or option to pay by cash.

 Once you have collected payment you can indicate as such within the Solidrock Box Office.
 :::